dough10/PolySonic/README.md

 - updates to artists page styling (larger artist image recentered using SmartCrop.js)

+- flushing image cache no longer requires app restart

-- option to browse Subsonic library by folder index as opposed to ID3 info (changeable from a dropdown on settings page)
+- option to browse Subsonic library by folder index as opposed to ID3 info (changeable from a dropdown on settings page, image cache cleard and content refreshed on change)

-- ability to use multiple configs (new config UIs)
+- ability to use multiple configs (new config UIs, image cache will be cleared on change)

-- option to import / export configs as JSON files
+- option to import / export configs as base64 encoded string saved as .cfg files

 done: